sindresorhus/boxen/readme.md

 Type: `boolean | (width: number, height: number) => [width: number, height: number]`

-Wether or not to fit all available space within the terminal.
+Whether or not to fit all available space within the terminal.

 Pass a callback function to control box dimensions: